A middle-grade book about a 12-year old girl whose strength is tested when a bully threatens her friend and family.

 This post may include affiliate links.
 That means if you click and make a purchase, I may earn a small commission.
 Please see Disclosures for more information.

-Wolf Hollow is another book that made my list of favorite books of 2017.
-A Newbery Honor winner, this middle grade novel blew me away with its spare but insightful, searing writing--especially in the first few chapters, so I was hooked from the start.
+Wolf Hollow is a middle grade book that made my list of favorite books of 2017.
+A Newbery Honor winner, this novel blew me away with its spare but insightful, searing writing–especially in the first few chapters, so I was hooked from the start.
 Twelve-year-old Annabelle is content with her life in school and on her family farm until Betty shows up in town.
 Betty quickly proves herself a cruel bully who has it out for Annabelle and anyone near her, including Toby, a reclusive World War I veteran who has befriended Annabelle and her family.
-As the stakes rise, Annabelle's strength and compassion are put to the test.
+As the stakes rise, Annabelle’s strength and compassion are put to the test.

 Growing up in the shadows cast by two world wars, Annabelle has lived a mostly quiet, steady life in her small Pennsylvania town.
 Until the day new student Betty Glengarry walks into her class.
 Betty quickly reveals herself to be cruel and manipulative, and while her bullying seems isolated at first, things quickly escalate, and reclusive World War I veteran Toby becomes a target of her attacks.
 While others have always seen Toby’s strangeness, Annabelle knows only kindness.
 She will soon need to find the courage to stand as a lone voice of justice as tensions mount.

 Brilliantly crafted, Wolf Hollow is a haunting tale of America at a crossroads and a time when one girl’s resilience, strength, and compassion help to illuminate the darkest corners of our history.